 We consistently see real gratitude coming from the students in their post program feedback, and staff at the aged care report increases in the overall moods and willingness to participate in other activities from the residents involved.”

-“We also have a lot of priceless moments, just last week we had a resident saying if she was the same age as her visitor she knows they would have been best friends at school!
+“We also have a lot of priceless moments, last year we had a resident saying if she was the same age as her visitor she knows they would have been best friends at school!

 The feedback from Bowen students has been very positive, many expressing how grateful the program has made them for their health and for the little things that they have:

-Well done to our students and staff for organising these virtual catch ups that are bringing hope during what is a difficult time for many.
+Well done to our students and staff for working closely with Samantha of Heart & Soul Story to organise these virtual catch ups that are bringing connection, hope and importantly laughter during what is a difficult time for many.